Who needs to worry about gum disease? The elderly? People with unhealthy immune systems? Those who don’t brush and floss their teeth?

 - Your teeth appear longer as the gum tissue recedes

-To catch gum disease as early as possible, visit Dr. Singh twice every year for examinations and professional cleanings.
+To catch gum disease as early as possible, visit Dr. McGrath twice every year for examinations and professional cleanings.

 Treating Gum Disease